Modern Times

 The Unauthorized Chronology of the DC Universe by Chris J Miller (2001-2010)

 Much of the information in the Modern Age section of the Batman Chronology Project was directly influenced by the unbelievably amazing “Unauthorized Chronology of the DC Universe” by Chris J Miller.
-The domain registration has lapsed on Miller’s site, originally at dcu.smartmemes.com, but you can still check out his unfinished but inspirational historiography via the Internet Archive’s Wayback Machine.
+The domain registration on Miller’s site, originally at dcu.smartmemes.com, has lapsed, but you can still check out his unfinished but inspirational historiography via the Internet Archive’s Wayback Machine.
 If you haven’t seen this site, then you aren’t a true continuity buff or worthy of the title “comic book nerd.”
 I encourage everyone to check out this herculean effort!
-Like myself, Miller regards canonical narrative the way it is written (post retcons, of course).
-His timeline also mirrors mine in length, around twenty-three years long, based upon information taken directly from within comic books.
+Like me, Miller regards the canonical narrative as it is written (post-retcons, of course).
+His timeline also mirrors mine in length, around twenty-three years, based on information taken directly from comic books.
 If you literally read every Modern Age Batman comic book from 1986 through 2011, noting all the changes of season, topical references, references to time, editorial notes, character aging, and character development, you wind up with a mix of contradictions.
 But if you whittle that down to form the best possible combination of these contradictions, you’ll be able to find a (semi-)concrete timeline.
 This is essentially what Miller and I both have done.

 Long Halloween collected